-834 hospitalized cases with missing race/ethnicity information were excluded.
-13 cases who self-identified as "Refused to answer" were also excluded.
+654 hospitalized cases with missing race/ethnicity information were excluded.
+18 cases who self-identified as "Refused to answer" and 0 who were "not asked" about race/ethnicity were also excluded.

 Cumulative age-adjusted hospitalization rate per 100,000 population by race/ethnicity